 We hope your journey to an MBA is a positive one.
 Please don’t hesitate to reach out to us with any questions you may have along the way.

-Tuck's veteran financial aid team includes director, Diane Bonin, who has been at Tuck for 19 years, assistant director, Kristy Snow (20 years), and counselor, Sandy Baker (15 years).
-They adhere to an open-door policy and are happy to help students during the application process and at any point throughout their two years at Tuck.
+Tuck's experienced financial aid team includes director, Diane Bonin, who has been at Tuck for 25 years, associate director, Kristy Snow (27 years), and assistant director, Sandy Belisle (21 years).
+They offer an open-door policy and are happy to help students during the application process and at any point throughout their two years at Tuck.